 Operational scenario

-As part of the Service Control activities that establish the relationship between the mission user and the cross support complex, Utilization Management (UM) for the user and Complex Management (CM) negotiate the set of cross support services that will be available to the mission user within the context of the Service Agreement.
+As part of the Service Control activities that establish the relationship between the mission user and the cross support complex, Utilization Management (UM) for the user and Complex Management (CM) negotiate the set of cross support services that will be available to the mission user within the context of the Service Agreement and each Service Package.

-SC-CSTS user establishes the SC-CSTS Provider BIND.
-SC-CSTS user parameter using EXECUTE-DIRECTIVE Functional Resource Model (FRM) .
-FRM parameter OID and value is defined in the SANA egistry (see SANA [5]).
-SC-CSTS user set the symbol rate for the forward . is completed, the SC-CSTS user the SC-CSTS Provider with UNBIND.
+During the execution of a Service Package, the SC-CSTS user establishes an association with the SC-CSTS Provider by means of the BIND operation.
+Within an established association the SC-CSTS user can update reconfigurable parameters using EXECUTE-DIRECTIVE operation.
+The Functional Resource Model (FRM) specifies for each Functional Resource type the available configuration parameters.
+More precisely, the FRM specifies the parameter OID and the type definition of the value.
+The FRM and the contained Functional resources is defined in the SANA Functional Registry (see SANA [5]).
+The following example illustrates how a SC-CSTS user establishes an association and sets the symbol rate for the forward link to a new value.
+Once the execution of the Service Package is completed, the SC-CSTS user releases the association to the SC-CSTS Provider with an UNBIND operation.

-Fig 2-3 shows the of SC-CSTS scenario
+Fig 2-3 shows the high level overview of the above SC-CSTS scenario, Figure 2-4 details the scenario further and illustrates how an reconfigurable parameter value is updated to a new value.

 Figure 2- 3 Example of the Service Control Service Instance for a Service Package